saeyslab/CytoNorm/README.md

 # CytoNorm
-R library to normalize cytometry data
+R library to normalize cytometry data.
+!
+From version 2 onwards, the default number of quantiles is 99; the 0the and 100th quantiles are not included anymore.

 ## Installation